Frequently Asked Questions about Houston

 What are the best public school districts in Houston?

-Houston has 67 school districts, each with a number of elementary, middle and high school options.
-While many expats will insist that Katy, Pearland, Cy-Fair, Klein, Spring Branch and Ft.
-Bend are some of the best districts, it’s important to keep in mind that certain schools in reputable districts may have poor performance records, and certain schools in districts with a less than perfect reputation may have exceptional performance records.
-For this reason, it’s highly advised to do your research on districts in general, but also to take the time to suss out individual education institutions.
-It’s useful to use the academic excellence indicator reports gathered by the Texas Education Agency (AEIS Reports) as well the school ratings (Texas Education Agency School Ratings).
+Houston has several school districts, each with a number of elementary, middle and high school options.
+While many expats will insist that Katy, Pearland, Cy-Fair, Klein, Spring Branch and Fort Bend are some of the best districts, it’s important to keep in mind that certain schools in reputable districts may have poor performance records, and certain schools in districts with a less than perfect reputation may have exceptional performance records.
+For this reason, it’s highly advised that expats do their research on districts in general, but also to take the time to suss out individual educational institutions.

 What is the cost of living in Houston?

-Houston claims a cost of living 11 percent lower than the national average.
-While this may not seem monumental, the fact of the matter is, IT IS - given that Houston is the fourth largest city in the US.
-The cost of livings in NYC, LA and Chicago are significantly higher.
-The primary reason the cost of living in Houston is lower is because the cost of accommodation in the city is so affordable.
-The average cost of renting accommodation in 2010 was 720 USD.
-Obviously, there are options that are both lower and higher than this – depending on the level of luxury you demand and the size of the space you’ll be renting.
-Additionally, petrol is cheap in this Texan energy capital, and food is priced lower than the national average, as well.
+The cost of living in NYC, LA and Chicago are significantly higher than living in Houston.
+The primary reason the cost of living in Houston is lower is that the cost of accommodation in the city is so affordable.
+Obviously, there are options that are both lower and higher than this – depending on the level of luxury and the size of the space an expat will be renting.
+Additionally, petrol is cheap in this Texan energy capital, and food is also priced lower than the national average.

-What are the best neighbourhoods to live in, in Houston?
+What are the best neighbourhoods to live in?